 Play around with placement, and use what works for you!

-Centre your monogram anywhere from 4 to 6 inches above the bottom of a towel.
-This will ensure that it’s nicely displayed when folded and looks great, no matter what size you choose.
+Centre your monogram from 4 to 6 inches above the bottom of a towel.
+This will ensure that it’s nicely displayed when folded and looks excellent, no matter what size you choose.

 Use an 11 or 14 Sized Needle.